markjackson28/todo-app/README.md

 - As a user, I want to ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items
 - As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete
 - As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items

+### Phase 4: Integrating with a live API

+In this final phase, we’ll be requiring that users be logged in through a live authentication server, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.
+All To Do items will be stored in a database, accessed through a deployed API.

+Alter the Add, Toggle Complete, and Delete functions within your to do application to use your API instead of in memory state.
+- Fetch the current list of items from the database on application start
+- Whenever you add/update/delete an item, refresh the state so the user can instantly see the change
+  - Consider: Do you re-fetch from the server every time you make a change?
+    - If so, how?
+    - If not, how will you stay in sync?
+Alter the Login Context to use the server to login users instead of our mock users list.
+  - Be sure to store the token in state as well as in a cookie so you can reference it later.

 ### Resources